Coca-Cola

 I want to believe this is a young boy's prank on a friend, or maybe a typical neighborly dispute.
 But I'm concerned that it might be an early example of consumer advocacy in a time when blankets could indeed kill you...

-• Matt about 13 years ago
+• Matt almost 14 years ago

 alright, that aside, I found Felix G. Houston listed as a Carpenter living at 7500 Seely St in 1908, here: http://digital.library.pitt.edu/cgi...